huseinamb/tax-ledger/README.md

 Currently supports **Binance** exports and **Swedish tax regulations (K4 / Section D)**.

-> ℹ️ **Work in progress.** Tax calculation logic is verified against published Skatteverket examples.
+> ℹ️ **Note:** Tax calculation logic is verified against published Skatteverket examples and manually cross-verified using comprehensive, realistically simulated transaction datasets.
 As with any tax tool, always review the output carefully before filing.
 Live price data is fetched from Binance (crypto prices) and Frankfurter (forex rates, sourced from ECB) — small rounding differences may occur.

 ---

 ## What it does

-1. **Parses** your exchange CSV export into a normalised transaction format
+1. **Parses** your Binance CSV export into a normalised transaction format
 2. **Prices** each transaction in your local currency at the exact time it occurred — using Binance 1-minute klines for crypto prices and ECB rates via [Frankfurter](https://frankfurter.dev) for currency conversion
 3. **Calculates** your taxable gains and losses using the correct method for your country
-4. **Reports** a summary grouped by asset, ready to review or file
+4. **Reports** a summary grouped by asset and a full transaction-level breakdown

 For Sweden, this means applying *Genomsnittsmetoden* (GAV — average acquisition cost) and separating gains from losses as required by Skatteverket K4 Section D.

+---

+## Testing with Simulated Data

+To demonstrate the application's capabilities without requiring real financial data, this repository includes an end-to-end data generation pipeline:

+* **Pre-generated Samples:** You can find 10 pre-generated test files (`1_simulated_binance.csv` to `10_simulated_binance.csv`) inside the `\exchange_simulation` directory to test the tool immediately.
+* **Data Generation Notebook:** The repository includes a Jupyter Notebook (`crypto_exchange_simulator.ipynb`) used to model algorithmic market trades and convert them seamlessly into the native Binance export format.

 ---